Profile information

 Description

-Our farm is situated one-hour inland from Izmir, 5 km away from the nearest town, Turgutlu (known historically as Kasaba).
-We used to breed sheep, however we do not keep any animals any longer.
+Our farm is situated one-hour inland from Izmir, 5 km away from the nearest town, Turgutlu (aka Kasaba).
+We used to breed sheep, which is no longer the case.
 We have around 200 olive and various fruit trees in two separate fields.
-Our main focus has become premium quality olive oil.
-Olives are harvested during October-November for several weeks.
+Our main produce has become high quality olive oil.
+Olives are harvested by hand for several weeks.
 In the winter and early spring, we prune our trees and prepare the fields for the next season.
+We do not use any chemicals and follow a minimal tillage system relying on rainwater and sheep manure as fertilizer only.

 The area is under constant change so volunteers should be comfortable with this farm in a mixed urban-rural setting.
 There is still plenty of family-based agricultural activity around.
 We drive to our farm daily and prefer to sleep in town, a typical inner Aegean one, which is considerable in size with all its buzz and local characteristics.